prebid/Prebid.js/modules/yahoosspBidAdapter.md

 **Maintainer:** hb-fe-tech@oath.com

 # Description
-The YSSP Bid Adapter is an OpenRTB interface that consolidates all previous "Oath.inc" adapters such as: "aol", "oneMobile", "oneDisplay" & "oneVideo" supply-side platforms.
+The Yahoo SSP Bid Adapter is an OpenRTB interface that consolidates all previous "Oath.inc" adapters such as: "aol", "oneMobile", "oneDisplay" & "oneVideo" supply-side platforms.

 # Supported Features:
 * Media Types: Banner & Video